schmupu/ioBroker.asterisk/README.md

 ## Changelog

+### 0.1.7 (26.12.2018)
+* (Stübi) A lot of new features.
+Now you can call ioBroker / Asterisk by telephonenumber and enter a DTMF Code.
+* (Stübi) You can enter a DTMF Code if you get called by ioBroker / Asterisk

 ### 0.1.6 (23.11.2018)
 * (Stübi) Bugfixing and password will be saved encrypted and text message size can be unlimited